aspnet/Blazor.Docs/docs/tutorials/build-your-first-blazor-app.md

 Wait a minute or so for the app to be deployed.

 The app should now be running in Azure.
+Mark the todo item to build your first Blazor app as *done*.
+Nice job!

 ![Blazor on Azure](https://msdnshared.blob.core.windows.net/media/2018/03/blazor-azure.png)